w3f/polkadot-wiki/docs/learn-treasury.md

 1. Slashing: When a validator is slashed for any reason, the slashed amount is sent to the Treasury with a reward going to the entity that reported the validator (another validator or fisherman).
 The reward is taken from the slash amount and varies per offence and number of reporters.
 2. Transaction fees: A portion of each block's transaction fees goes to the Treasury, with the remainder going to the block author.
-3. Staking inefficiency.
-[Inflation](learn-staking#inflation) is designed to be 10% in the first year, and the ideal staking ratio is set at 50%, meaning half of all tokens should be locked in staking.
+3. Staking inefficiency: [Inflation](learn-staking#inflation) is designed to be 10% in the first year, and the ideal staking ratio is set at 50%, meaning half of all tokens should be locked in staking.
 Any deviation from this ratio will cause a proportional amount of the inflation to go to the Treasury.
-In other words, if 50% of all tokens are staked, then 100% of the 10% inflation goes to the validators as reward.
+In other words, if 50% of all tokens are staked, then 100% of the inflation goes to the validators as reward.
+If the staking rate is greater than or less than 50%, then the validators will receive less, with the remainder going to the Treasury.
 4. Once [Parathreads](learn-parathreads) are live, the per-block auction they have to go through to include their block on the Relay Chain will also likely contribute to the Treasury.

 ## Creating a Treasury Proposal